evecarboot/AA-FatImporter/README.md

 ### 4. Configure in admin

-Create your AA groups, then in the Django admin set:
+In Django admin, configure:

-- alliance FAT threshold
+- alliance FAT requirements
-- corp FAT threshold
+- corp FAT requirements
 - alliance group
 - corp group
-- same-group toggle if you want one group for both checks
+- shared-group toggle if both checks should use one group
+- import summary webhook settings
+- optional payout configuration

-### 5. Use the page
+### 5. Use the plugin

 Open: